artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw10/part1/homework10-part1.md

     </p>

 2. **[5 points]** Write a function `convolve_rgb(image, filter)` that accepts a numpy array `image` of shape `(image_height, image_width, image_depth)` of integers  and a numpy array `kernel` of shape `(kernel_height, kernel_width)` of floats.
 The function performs a convolution,  which consists of adding each element of the image to its local neighbors, weighted by the kernel.

     The result of this function is a new numpy array of integers that has the same shape as the input `image`.
 You can use `convolve_greyscale(image, filter)` implemented in the previous part.
-As before, apply zero-padding to the input image to calculate image edges.
+As before, you can consider using the function `astype('uint8')` to turn all array elements to integers.
+Also, apply zero-padding to the input image to calculate image edges.
 Note that the height and width of both `image` and `kernel` might not be equal to each other.

     We recommend selecting a few images of type `color` from the Miscellaneous Volume of the  [USC-SIPI Image Database](http://sipi.usc.edu/database/database.php?volume=misc).
 (Images in the examples below are taken from this dataset labelled under [4.1.07](http://sipi.usc.edu/database/download.php?vol=misc&img=4.1.07))